How organic food producers, sellers and importers must label organic food products.

 You can decide which body to register with based on your location and needs.

 Label food as organic

-You can only label pre-packed foods ‘organic’ if at least 95% of the ingredients are organic.
+You can only label pre-packed foods ‘organic’ if at least 95% of the ingredients of agricultural origin are organic.

 If you’re a retailer, you can label products ‘organic’ as long as: